intercontinentalexchange/nyse-bqt-cloudstreaming/README.md

 ### What kind of data feeds are offered via this service?
 Currently, NYSE offers Best Quotes and Trades aka BQT feed via this offering.
 BQT is a cost-efficient, consolidated market data feed that provides a unified view of quotes and trades from NYSE, NYSE American, NYSE Arca, NYSE Chicago, and NYSE National.
 We plan to add more data feeds in the future.

+### I am in Seoul, how can I get fastest access to NYSE Cloud Streaming?
+No problem.
+We provide seamless connectivity for cloud streaming in these regions across the world : North America (N.California, Ohio, Canada Central), Europe (Stockholm, Paris, London, Milan, Frankfurt), Africa (Cape Town), Middle East (Bahrain) and Asia Pacific (Osaka, Hong Kong, Seoul, Mumbai).
+We are adding more regions soon and can provide custom connectivity outside of these regions too.
+For more details about global access for cloud streaming please reach out to us @ <Dev-NYSE-Cloud@ice.com>.

 ### Where can I see the client specification documentation for BQT?
 Client specs are available [here.](https://www.nyse.com/publicdocs/nyse/data/NYSE_BQT_Client_Specification.pdf)